Faith in the Future (Louis Tomlinson album): Critical reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from professional critics, the album has an average score of 68 out of 100, based on four reviews, indicating "generally favorable reviews".

 In a mixed review, Clash writer Robin Murray stated that "Faith in the Future" can at times become stuck in formula, failing to rock the boat in the process," and added that "It's all perfectly pleasant, but you end up yearning to an injection of… well, anything, really."

 Writing for Dork Jessica Goodman described the album as "eclectic, electric, and always energetic" while also stating that it's "a collection of songs purpose-made for pints-in-the-air, arms-around-shoulders, voices-to-the-rafters sing-alongs."

 Rhian Daly of NME notes that the record "feels much more assured" and "is a solid step forward as the musician continues what he's acknowledged will be 'an ever-evolving process'."
 The Guardian's Alim Kheraj lamented that "Tomlinson himself, is lost in a sea of influences", but pointed out that "apocalyptic rave synths and woozy reverb-heavy guitars at least gesture towards experimentation."

 Accolades

 At the end of 2022, Faith in the Future appeared on critics' lists ranking the year's top albums.

 Commercial performance

+Faith in the Future debuted at number 1 in the UK with 35,239 units sold in its first week, marking Tomlinson's first number 1 album and making him the fourth member of One Direction to achieve a number one solo album.
+Tomlinson spoke about earning his first number one in the UK calling it "an absolute honour."
+In addition, the album also peaked at number one in Argentina, Belgium, and Spain.

-Faith in the Future debuted at number five on the Billboard 200 selling 43,000 album-equivalent units, including 37,500 in pure album sales.
+In the US, the album debuted at number five on the Billboard 200 selling 43,000 album-equivalent units, including 37,500 in pure album sales.
 This marks Tomlinson's highest-charting effort and his best selling week to date.
-The album debuted at No. 1 in the UK making it his first in the country.
-Tomlinson spoke about earning his first number one in the UK calling it "an absolute honour."
-In addition, Faith in the Future also peaked at number one in Spain and Belgium.